michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0018.md

 - v: disclose to view as by removing a cover
 - v: make known to the public information that was previously known only to a few people or that was meant to be kept a secret
 ### Family
-disclose: disclosed, discloses, disclosing, disclosure+;disclosed: undisclosed;disclosure: disclosures
+- disclose: disclosed, discloses, disclosing, disclosure+
+- disclosed: undisclosed
+- disclosure: disclosures
 ### Examples
 - Parson released a statement Monday disclosing the surgery.
 - Branstad spokesman Ben Hammes says the group’s accountant is still gathering information on the contributors and plans to file an amended return disclosing them.